 Specially fitted compression stockings are tight at the feet with a gradually looser fit on the leg.
 Because there are different types, it's best to use the kind that your doctor recommends and that work best for you.

 Help improve blood flow.

-Help keep fluid from pooling in the legs.
+Help keep blood from pooling in the legs.

-Help relieve symptoms and prevent problems caused by things like varicose veins, skin ulcers, and deep vein thrombosis.
+Help relieve symptoms caused by varicose veins, skin ulcers, and deep vein thrombosis.